 View-through and click-through conversions

 In reports, conversions are divided into view-through and click-through conversions, depending on the user action that led to the conversion.
-But obviously you can't click an ad without first viewing it.
-How does Floodlight deal with conversions that are click-through and view-through?
+Since you can't click an ad without first viewing it, how does Floodlight deal with conversions that are click-through and view-through?

 Post-Rich Media event conversions